rosaihzaa/deployed-projects/README.md

 # ⭐ Rosa's Portfolio in Data Science ⭐
- Rosa's protfolio is deployed on Streamlit and contains severals sections.
+ Rosa's portfolio is deployed on Streamlit and contains severals sections.
 [Streamlit link](https://project-rosa.streamlit.app/)

 ## 📍About Me
   This section contains an introduction about my self, Rosa.